rh-mobb/helm-charts/charts/ocp-proxy-api/README.md

     oc get svc api-proxy-ocp-proxy-api -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
     ```

-1. Use the hostname to create CNAMES, or in dev entries in `/etc/hosts`
+1. Use the hostname to create CNAMES in your cluster's public zone, or for dev uses cases can just do entries in `/etc/hosts`

     example: